elsei123/BattleshipGame/README.md

 ## How to Play

 ### Step-by-Step Guide

-- __Start the Game:__ Execute the hangman.py script.
-This can be done in your local development environment's terminal or through the Heroku simulated terminal.

 - __Enter Your Name:__ When prompted, enter your name.
 This personalizes the game experience, making it more engaging.

   <img width="368" alt="Captura de ecrã 2024-07-02, às 20 01 38" src="https://github.com/elsei123/BattleshipGame/assets/164704332/e11ed38b-bd93-4592-84ce-9ac9db67ebb5">